 Wellness checks are even more important for senior pets.
 As pets age, they can become even more prone to health issues.
 Unfortunately, heart disease, cancer, joint problems, etc., become much more common in older pets.
 Generally, once a pet reaches over the age of 7, you should have them examined at least twice yearly.
 But it is best to consult with your veterinarian, as your pet may need additional wellness checks based on their medical condition or age.

 Adult dogs and cats have vaccine programs based on their age and lifestyle.
 Puppies and kittens should be vaccinated every four (4) weeks, starting at eight (8) weeks of age until they reach over 18 weeks of age.
 The state of Nevada requires by law that your dog and cat be current on their rabies vaccination.
+We give Bordetella vaccine (for kennel cough) as a core vaccine because it is so contagious and widespread in our area.

 Some vaccines require annual boosters.
 Others have a longer period of efficacy.
 We give some vaccines if your dog or cat has a lifestyle need.
 For example, a dog that spends time in the woods has a higher risk of leptospirosis (a severe bacterial infection).
 Your veterinarian will discuss your pet’s lifestyle with you and make recommendations for your pet’s vaccine protocols.